walidaud/yassir_assessment_part2/README.md

 ## Automated Scenarios

-1. Login with valid credentials
+1. Login with valid credentials.
    Tests that a user can successfully log in using valid username and password

-2. Sort products by price (Low to High)
+2. Sort products by price (Low to High).
    Ensures that the product sorting feature correctly arranges items in ascending order of price

 ---